Trail Guide: The Hurricane Rim IMBA Epic Loop

 If you’re camping up on the mesa, my recommendation would be to just start from where you’ve set up camp.
 For us, this was along the Goulds Rim trail.
 The doubletrack climb at the end wasn’t ideal, but it beats breaking camp to drive to a different trailhead.

-Hurricane Rim Trail map
+My Experience Riding the Hurricane Rim Trail Loop

 Hurricane Rim